Eastside Arts Initiative Grant Guidelines

 - Increase mentorship and apprenticeship opportunities for established artists to nurture local new and up-and-coming artists.

-- Increase access to economic capital opportunities for local artists who produce work for sale.
+- Increase access to economic capital opportunities for local artists

-- Technical Support and Arts Advocacy
+- Technical Support (in-kind support only)

 - Arts organizations, artists, arts advocates with proof of non-profit 501c3 in good standing